Considering Strategic Default in San Diego?

 Some rental property owners should also consider a strategic short sale.

-Faced with competition from investors who purchased in the last few months, many are being forced to lower their rents.
+Faced with competition from investors who purchased at the bottom of the market, many are being forced to lower their rents.
 Properties that were once San Diego income earners are now a monthly drain on bank accounts.
 Owners are writing checks to make up the difference between rental income and the mortgage payments, taxes, insurances, HOA fees, and special assessments.

 For some it means using every last dollar and forgetting about such things as saving for retirement or college tuition for the kids.
 For those whose income stream has been severely reduced, it could mean going a little farther into debt each month on credit card accounts, just to keep food on the table.
 And, making those payments could bring a serious and negative result in their future and their loved ones’ futures.

-It might not make sense to risk all of that for a property that will not cash flow for many years.
+It might not make sense to risk all of that for a property that may not cash flow for several years.

 Thus, some rental property owners as well as San Diego homeowners are considering “Strategic Default” as a wise business decision made to protect themselves and/or their families from future financial devastation.

-If you’re considering a Strategic Default Short Sale in San Diego County, call on The HaroDunlap Team.
+If you’re considering a Strategic Default Short Sale in San Diego County, call on us.

 In spite of what you may have read, banks do allow short sales on investment properties and second homes as well as primary residences, and they do allow the short sale of a home whose owners who have both income and assets.